Fyriplaka beach

 In this small fishing village, you can find many various types of accommodation, some shops, rent-a-car agencies, and cafes.
 Also, it is known for its excellent fish restaurants on the promenade.
 The small sandy beach is close to the port as well.

-Pollonia a View from the Sea Milos Island
+Pollonia, a view from the sea, Milos Island

 A view from the sea, Pollonia